 Arora (1960) provided, valuable insights into the ecology of X. xylocarpa and its role in forest ecosystems.
 He discussed the occurrence of trees due to various environmental factors such as soil, climate, and topography.
 The study presents valuable insights into the species presence and growth patterns, understanding the commonly held belief that it only grows on laterite.
 The tree grows on other soil types such as schist, shale, sand-stone, gneiss, and granite.
 This highlights the adaptability and resilience of the species, making it an important component of the forest ecosystem.
 X. xylocarpa occurs in dry evergreen forests, mixed deciduous forests, and dry deciduous Dipterocarp forests, on well-drained, sandy soil.
 The species can grow in altitude up to 850m with an average annual rainfall of 1200 to 1700mm (Larsen et al 1985; Soef et al 1998).

 The phenology of X. xylocarpa, particularly in different regions of India, reveals interesting variations in its flowering and fruiting patterns.
 The flowering period in the Western Ghats extends over a significant portion of the year, offering a prolonged window for reproductive activities.
 There is no significant time difference between two reproductive cycles.
 The initial set of flowering will begin in May onwards, with maximum fruiting typically observed between June and September (Nair et al 1991).
-Nair’s study from Kerala on X. xylocarpa observe, flowering predominently during the transition from winter to summer, from March to May.
+Nair’s study from Kerala on X. xylocarpa observe, flowering predominantly during the transition from winter to summer, from March to May.
 However, sporadic reports suggests that flowering may also commence as early as February (Nair et al 1991).
 This characteristic is significant as it highlights the potential for overlapping reproductive cycles within the species, possibly contributing to its ecological dynamics and genetic diversity.

 Physiology